amanm063/streamlit/README.md

 also I am using linuxmint for this project.
-In case the course is too old please refer to a new one.
+In case the course is too old please refer to a new one. refer to this link for markdown fx -https://www.markdownguide.org/cheat-sheet/

+for using maths we have to use latex functions please refer to this url for latex functions https://katex.org/docs/supported.html